RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

      It may take a few minutes for the VSCode to setup the server.

    | 5.7 Once done, you will see the *open remote window* icon showing compute node name (in blue
    |     outline).
-This means your connection is redy and you  can proceed with your work as usual:
+This means your connection is ready and you can proceed with your work as usual:

      .. figure:: images/vscode-running.png
         :align: center